osuosl/timesync/source/usage/administration.rst

 * a ``uri``: a uri linking to the project's homepage.
 * a ``name``: this is the full name of the project that should be displayed to the user.
-* a ``creator``: this should be the original creator of the project, generally an admin user.
-The creator acts as the default project manager and is the only person that can modify the project until they (or another admin) assigns project managers.
 * a list of ``slugs``: these are generally short things that people can refer to the project with.
 If your project is named Protein Geometry Database, it makes users' lives easier to only need to type in ``pgd`` when submitting